seed-rs/seed-homepage/markdown/quickstart.md

 from the quickstart repo, and run `python serve.py`).

 In the future, the build script and commands above may be replaced by [wasm-pack](https://github.com/rustwasm/wasm-pack).
+You may use it now if you wish, but may run into issues running the examples, enabling no-modules mode, and syntax-highlighting in the compile logs.

 ## Running included examples
 To run an example located in the [examples folder](https://github.com/David-OConnor/seed/tree/master/examples),